This article is an excerpt from the first volume of The Product Analytics Playbook: Mastering Retention.

 Retention impacts every important business metric that you (and your investors) care about—active user count, engagement, customer lifetime value, payback period, and more.
 A business that retains its users increases its revenue and becomes profitable faster than one that does not.
-And yet, as we mentioned in our first Playbook post, keeping users engrossed in your app is no small task.
+And yet, keeping users engrossed in your app is no small task.

 It’s especially daunting when you realize that you’re not just competing with other apps in your space—you’re competing with apathy.
 You’re competing with inattention.
 There are too many apps out there for anyone to wait patiently for yours to deliver value.